We will be accepting Resident Assistant Applications for the 2017-2018 Academic year in January!

-The Resident Assistant (RA) lives in an assigned floor/living area and serves as a resource person for the residents of that floor/living area.
-Resident Assistants provide leadership for students based on their previous experience and training.
-The RA also assists in developing positive behavior and attitudes towards the group living experience and achievement in and out of the classroom.
+The Resident Assistant (RA) lives in an assigned floor/living area and serves as a resource for the residents of that floor/living area.
+Resident Assistants provide guidance for students based on their previous experience and training.
+The RA also assists in developing positive behavior and attitudes towards the group living experience and success in and out of the classroom.
 The RA position is for an academic year.
 This position reports to the Complex Coordinator of the assigned facility.

-All first year Resident Assistants are to enroll and complete the Resident Assistant Class, SC420.
+All first year Resident Assistants must enroll and complete the Resident Assistant Class, SC420.
 The only exception will be due to conflict with an academic requirement and must be approved by the Director of Residential Life.
 If an RA does not pass the Resident Assistant Class they may be released from the position (The RA class is considered a pass/fail course).

 Due to the structure and time requirements of the Resident Assistant position, all Resident Assistants must receive prior approval by completing the Outside Involvement Form for any of the following:

 - Outside Employment (any paid position other than the RA Position).